 CM-200 Art of Public Speaking (Either Semester; Yearly; 3.00 Credits; CS,H) Seeks to develop and improve fundamental principles and methods of selecting, organizing, developing, and communicating a line of reasoning and evidence for constructive influence in speaking situations.
 Students make three formal presentations, analyze messages, and improve their listening skills.
 Prerequisites: Sophomore, Junior, or Senior standing.

 CM-220 Group Communication (Either Semester; Yearly; 4.00 Credits; H,CS) This course is designed to improve communication with others in small group task and problem-solving situations.
 Working with a community partner students propose, plan and carry out a service project.
 We explore ways of developing communication strategies for group decision making, for leadership, and for managing interpersonal conflict, as well as presentations skills.
 This course will take a balanced approach to understanding and using communication theories, as well as offering practical experience using skills for working in small groups.
-By the end of the semester students will understand the group experience in terms of shared leadership, the importance of understanding and working cooperatively with diverse group members and the necessity for ethical choices.
+By the end of the semester students understand the group experience in terms of shared leadership of working cooperatively with diverse group members; and the necessity for ethical choices.
 Prerequisite: CM130.

 CM-230 Interpersonal Communication (Either Semester; Yearly; 3.00 Credits; H,CS) Introduces students to the various theories and styles of one-on-one communication.
 It emphasizes the transactional approach in the study of the communication process as it occurs in interpersonal relationships.
 It explores interaction as a way by which we come to know ourselves and each other.